 Review and note any products you don’t want to list on Amazon.

 You may not want some products to be listed on Amazon.
 Amazon Sales Channel has a listing rule engine that is used to determine which products are eligible for publishing to Amazon.
 Listing rules allow you to select subsets of products to be published (or not published) to your Amazon Seller Central account, such as by category selection or by defining one or more product attributes.
-Like Magento catalog or shopping cart price rules, product attributes used for Amazon listing eligibility must be set to “Used for Promo Rule Conditions”.
+Like Magento catalog or shopping cart price rules, product attributes used for Amazon listing eligibility muse have Use for Promo Rule Conditions set to